 This is in no way a training session!
 The focus is on the Therapy, and not the exercise.

 I have several routes around Hythe; we can alternate or we can stick to the same route.
 This is something that can be discussed during our assessment session.

 - What if it’s raining?

-It is said that there’s no such thing as bad weather, only inappropriate clothing; if you’re happy with the rain, then so am I. In fact, different weather can bring out different emotions.
+It is said that there’s no such thing as bad weather, only inappropriate clothing; if you’re happy with the rain, then so am I. In fact, different weather can bring out different emotions and can really help the process.
 If it really is too much to go out in, we will use my room in Hythe or reschedule.

 - What if it doesn’t work for me?